Crowfield, Suffolk: 16th century

 In the preceding centuries, not only had much of the church's medieval beauty been lost, the church was almost lost entirely.

 At the Reformation its continued existence was in question.
-William Kene, yeoman, in 1549 bequeathed four pounds 'to maintain God's service, to be paid £1 a year, if so be that the chapel do continue; if not I Will it shall be given in deeds of charity to the poor'.
+William Kene, yeoman, in 1549 bequeathed £4 'to maintain God's service, to be paid £1 a year, if so be that the chapel do continue; if not I Will it shall be given in deeds of charity to the poor'.
 It appears that the chapel did not continue, as in 1674 when Daniel Browninge, a merchant of London, purchased the deed of the Crowfield estate, Crowfield Chapel was described as 'much decayed and ruined'.

 17th century

-As you walk along the track towards the church you may notice what appears to be a moat to your left.
-This is exactly what it is.
-The moat enclosed the first manor house of the manor of Crowfield-cum-Bocking.
-However, by 1673 the Lord of the Manor had relocated himself to Bocking Hall, which lies about half a mile south west of the church, and renamed it Crowfield Hall.
+To the left of the track towards the church is a moat.
+This enclosed the first manor house of the manor of Crowfield-cum-Bocking.
+However, by 1673 the Lord of the Manor had relocated himself to Bocking Hall, about half a mile south west of the church, and renamed it Crowfield Hall.
 The first hall was reduced to the status of a farmhouse and eventually it was demolished.
-An archaeological excavation on the island in 2008, revealed ‘building foundations, together with 12th to 14th-century pottery with a few sherds (historic or prehistoric fragments of pottery) perhaps slightly earlier and later.’
+An archaeological excavation on the island in 2008, revealed ‘building foundations, together with 12th- to 14th-century pottery with a few sherds perhaps slightly earlier and later.’

-During the 1670s and 1680s a bitter and protracted dispute was kept up between the inhabitants of Crowfield and the Vicar and parish officers of Coddenham, concerning the provision to be made for services at All Saints', the chapel of ease in Crowfield.
-For some years the people of the Crowfield attended Coddenham church.
+During the 1670s and 1680s a bitter and protracted dispute was kept up between the inhabitants of Crowfield and the vicar and parish officers of Coddenham, concerning the provision to be made for services at All Saints', the chapel of ease in Crowfield.
+For some years the Crowfield people attended Coddenham church.
 But when the Bishop of Norwich, Anthony Sparrow, conducted his visitation in 1676, he ordered the inhabitants of Crowfield to repair the chapel and provide it with suitable ornaments.
-They were unwilling to carry out the work without an undertaking from William Smith, the Vicar of Coddenham and Sir Nicholas Bacon the Patron that services would once again be performed there.
-The undertaking was given and accordingly, sixty pounds was spent on restoring and equipping the chapel.
+They were unwilling to carry out the work without an undertaking from William Smith, the vicar of Coddenham, and Sir Nicholas Bacon, the patron that services would once again be held there.
+The undertaking was given, and accordingly £60 was spent on restoring and equipping the chapel.
 On 16 September 1678 the inhabitants petitioned the Bishop to order the resumption of services.
-This wasn't the end of the matter though and the acrimonious discord continued for a decade.
+This was not the end of the matter though, and the discord continued for a decade.